 - High-tech simulation learning

 The FNP program prepares graduates to deliver care as family nurse practitioners.
 In alignment with the school's vision to advance health, the mission of the family nurse practitioner program is to educate health care professionals to lead clinical programs in collaborative teams and to improve the availability of culturally relevant primary health care to underserved populations throughout California.

 What do graduates have to say about the family nurse practitioner program?

-Read and watch what 2018 alumna Victoria Jackson says about her experience and where she is today »
+Read and watch what 2016 alumna Samantha Gove says about her School of Nursing experience »